-- 1. Modified Precis, Analysis Essay, and Opinion Essays: Papers are LATE starting one minute after due time.
+- 1. Modified Precis and Analysis Essay: Papers are LATE starting one minute after due time.
 Late papers lose 10% of the grade for every 24-hour period.
-Late points cannot be made up with the optional rewrite.
-For Opinion essay an upload on CANVAS stops the late clock; you may turn in the paper copy later, but it will not be graded until the paper copy is received. - 2.
+As mentioned above, either submitting on CANVAS by the due date or turning the paper copy in class stops the "late" clock."
+Late points cannot be made up with the optional rewrite. - 2.
 In-Class Exams: You must be in class for the exam dates.
 Make-up exams are possible only if you can adequately document your inability to be present due to a personal hardship or due to your involvement in a university-sponsored event or a religious holiday. - 3.
-Optional First Drafts and Optional Rewrite at semester's end: NOT accepted late.
+Optional Rewrite: NOT accepted late.
 You must complete them before the due date/time.

-ATTENDANCE and MAKE UP POLICY
+ATTENDANCE and MAKE UP POLICY |